-In manufacturing, Digital Twins can make a big difference in helping you replicate your Golden Batch.
+In manufacturing, Digital Twins can make a big difference in helping you replicate your Golden Batch or Run.

 Comparing products and their manufacturing conditions can help you identify why some batches have more variability, defects, or inefficiencies.
 Ultimately, these insights can help you repeat your best runs or the “golden batch.”

 The challenge is that the production data manufacturers generate are in various systems and formats.
 Some companies collect too much raw data but don’t have the resources to do something meaningful with it.
 This may include having employees that don’t know what to do with data.
 Other companies lack complete data connectivity, making it hard to piece together a full picture of production.
 There are also organizations that simply have problems getting the right information: maybe they have unusable data or immensely complex processes with high data volumes.

 Whether it is one of these reasons or a handful of others, the overriding issue is that, even if raw data exists, many companies get stuck with poor information.
 Many manufacturers try to optimize their materials, processes, or machines.
 Despite their best efforts, though, they can’t find some of the less obvious sources of variation.

 This is where Digital Twins can make a big difference in helping your manufacturing company break through data fatigue and turn data into your competitive advantage.
 But what exactly are manufacturing Digital Twins and how are they used?

 A Digital Twin is a digital replica of any process, system, or physical asset that will enhance applications serving business objectives.
 In manufacturing, Digital Twins can be built for assets, specific production lines, by end product, or for any other “real world” scenario within a production process.